Surveys

 Once you’ve had an offer accepted and appointed a solicitor, the next thing to consider is a survey.
 There are three main types of survey; mortgage valuation, homebuyers survey and building survey.
-You should note these are sometimes referred to by different names.
+The prices of these surveys differ quite significantly, so you want to choose the type which is most appropriate for you.

 Please note the below information is for buyers in England and Wales.
 The process in Scotland is slightly different.